Brier Island

 Brier Island is an island in the Bay of Fundy in Digby County, Nova Scotia.

 Geography

 The island is the westernmost part of Nova Scotia and the southern end of the North Mountain ridge with Long Island lying immediately northeast; both islands constitute part of the Digby Neck.
 Brier Island measures approximately 7.5 km long and 2.5 km wide and is made up of basalt.
+The forest capability of Brier and Long Island is limited by shallow bedrock and severe exposure.